freeseek/mocha/wdl/README.md

 You can run the pipeline all the way to the initial conversion to unphased VCF without phasing by setting the flag **do_not_phase** or all the way to phased VCF without running MoChA by setting the flag **do_not_mocha**.
 You can then input these VCFs back into the pipeline using, respectively, modes **vcf** or **pvcf**, although you will need to provide information about **computed_gender** and **call_rate** that are generated during the conversion to VCF

 The pipeline will perform a minimal amount of quality control.
 It is up to the user to correctly handle failed samples and duplicates.
-Furthermore, when including the conversion to VCf step, the pipeline will output three files, **sample_id_file**, **computed_gender_file**, and **call_rate_file**.
+Furthermore, when including the conversion to VCF step, the pipeline will output three files, **sample_id_file**, **computed_gender_file**, and **call_rate_file**.
 We highly recommend to check for call rate failure rate and for discrepancies between reported gender and computed gender that might be indicative of sample swaps

 Input Files
 ===========